 \subsubsection{Defining Core Mechanics: Agents, Actions, Locations}

-Users first define the core mechanics of the simulation: \textit{Agents, Actions,} and \textit{Locations.} Existing simulation frameworks, including GPTeam, require these parameters to be defined as well.
-Specifically, in the \textit{Agents} column, users define agent personalities and create stakes that influence agent behaviors.
-The \textit{Actions} column specifies what tasks agents need to complete and how and when these tasks will be performed.
-The \textit{Locations} column identifies rooms within the simulation where agents can interact.
-Location setup is essential for emergent dynamics.
-For example, in the classroom scenario, having 2 rooms (1 classroom and 1 student cafe) versus having 1 room (1 classroom) can greatly impact the simulation, because if the students do not have a room where the professor can't enter, they may never suggest cheating \cite{sreedhar2024simulatinghumanstrategicbehavior}.
+In the \textit{Agents} column, users define agent personalities and stakes that influence behavior.
+The \textit{Actions} column specifies what tasks agents need to complete and how they are performed.
+The \textit{Locations} column identifies rooms where agents can interact — location setup is essential for emergent dynamics.
+For example, having a classroom and a student cafe versus only a classroom can greatly impact a simulation, because without a room the professor cannot enter, students may never suggest cheating \cite{sreedhar2024simulatinghumanstrategicbehavior}.